 And Why Is It Important?

 Consider the kinds of datasets that exist out there, especially the aforementioned types.
 Imagine all the information out there that remains constant.
 Consider geographic coordinates as an example: latitude and longitude.
 Those never change, no matter what, and yet they are still just as important to certain companies and organizations as real-time (dynamic datasets).
 By comparison, a list of customers is constantly changing.
-In order for companies and organizations to be ‘on top of’ the constant updates of their customer list, the dataset needs to be ‘real-time’.
+For companies and organizations to be ‘on top of’ the constant updates of their customer list, the dataset needs to be ‘real-time’.

 Regardless of your organization, the importance of both types of datasets does not change.
 Both exist as part of data ecosystems by the data supply chain.
-We create data from the information that exists (whether its geographic coordinates or customer locations).
+We create data from the information that exists (whether it’s geographic coordinates or customer locations).
 Then we enrich and utilize the data for organizations, creating these data ecosystems that companies rely on to understand various aspects of their operations.

 Infrastructure is the foundation of the data ecosystem.
 It’s the hardware and software services that capture, collect and organize data.
-Think back to the first part of the data supply chain, which falls into the supply side: the creation, capturing and collecting of data.
+Think back to the first part of the data supply chain, which falls into the supply side: the creation, capturing, and collecting of data.
 Through both the hardware and software services used by organizations and companies, along with the supply side of the data supply chain, the infrastructure of the data ecosystem is formed.
 The software that organizations would use here would be designed to store and capture data, such as mapping coordinates.

 Finally, we have the applications element of data ecosystems.
 These are the services that make data usable.
-This is where we hit the demand side of the supply chain, where data is utilized, consumed and leveraged.
+This is where we hit the demand side of the supply chain, where data is utilized, consumed, and leveraged.
 In our case, everything about latitudinal and longitudinal data can be exported into mapping software (GPS, CARTO, etc.).
 We then see these applications of static data deployed for public and private use.
 With all this said, you could make the argument that a data ecosystem for static datasets is mainly for public use.
 Mapping organizations and agencies may need static data for their software, but it’s ultimately the general public that needs consistent location-based data for mapping applications and software.

-It is basically the same structure for real-time datasets and their ecosystem.
+It is the same structure for real-time datasets and their ecosystem.
 We will be discussing each element of the data ecosystem (with the subject being real-time datasets).
 Then, how it aids the data supply chain.

-Afterwards, we manage and organize the data to reach enrichment.
+Afterward, we manage and organize the data to reach enrichment.
 In doing so, we use analytics to further the data ecosystem.
 You can take the list of customers you have, for example, and then filter it further, or use analytics to track what customers have bought from your organization, or what they have searched for.
 In this case, analytics can segment real-time datasets such as this and use them to make various marketing decisions (targeted ads, altered marketing strategies based on the popularity of products, etc.)

-Finally, we reach the demand-side of the data supply chain, the leveraging of data.
+Finally, we reach the demand side of the data supply chain, the leveraging of data.
 We mentioned earlier how the data ecosystem allows organizations to make educated marketing decisions.
 This is exactly how that happens.
-Once the enriched customer data that came as the result of the analysis of the data, perhaps said customer data was imported into appropriate marketing applications, allowing marketing and sales teams to respond properly.
+Once the enriched customer data came as the result of the analysis of the data, perhaps said customer data was imported into appropriate marketing applications, allowing marketing and sales teams to respond properly.
 Not just the aforementioned targeted ads based on user activity, but also price changes and sales based on product popularity.
-The applications element is where the data ecosystem truly shines through, because the overall goal of the data ecosystem is to provide companies the means to make better decisions through data.
+The applications element is where the data ecosystem truly shines through because the overall goal of the data ecosystem is to provide companies with the means to make better decisions through data.

 It All Comes Back to Data

-If the whole point of a data ecosystem is to help a company make educated decisions on how to operate, educated decisions that come through a better understanding of customers and the responses to their products, then you absolutely need data to accomplish all of this.
+If the whole point of a data ecosystem is to help a company make educated decisions on how to operate, educated decisions that come through a better understanding of customers and the responses to their products, then you need data to accomplish all of this.
 We have all heard the term ‘making an educated guess’.
 Educated guesses come from knowledge and experience.

 But where does that knowledge and experience come from?
 Could you imagine what making an uneducated guess would be like?
 That’s basically what it would be like if you made any kind of guess without data to back you up.
 That is exactly why the supply chain exists.
-To provide us with the opportunity to create, enrich and leverage data as organizations for public users.
+To provide us with the opportunity to create, enrich, and leverage data as organizations for public users.
 Each part of the data supply chain takes part in the creation of each company’s data ecosystem.
 That’s whether the ecosystem holds static or real-time datasets.

-It all comes back to data, and this is exactly why at Xentity puts “I” back in “IT” and “GIS” as a data consulting firm.
+It all comes back to data, and this is exactly why Xentity puts “I” back in “IT” and “GIS” as a data consulting firm.
 After creating all that technology, the information (data) has practically been left in the dust.
 Yet without it, we are unable to make those ‘educated guesses’ we as humans love making so much.
 It would just be gut instinct at that point.
-So take a moment to appreciate the data supply chain, because it’s process is exactly what creates the ecosystems that allow us to make educated decisions as organizations.
+So take a moment to appreciate the data supply chain, because its process is exactly what creates the ecosystems that allow us to make educated decisions as organizations.